 The Ultimate Guide to Texas Property Tax

-The amount you pay in property tax depends on how much your local assessor believes your home is worth.
+The amount you pay in personal property tax depends on how much your local assessor believes your home is worth.
 For private homes, this usually translates to how much it would bring via sale or how much it would cost to produce.
-Your local or state government then multiplies that amount by your local tax rate, also known as a mill rate.
+Your local or state government (the texas association) then multiplies that amount by your local tax rate, also known as a mill rate.

 Texas Property Tax vs Nationwide Averages

-If you live in Texas, mill rates can make your property tax shoot through the proverbial roof.
-Texas may be one of only seven states not to charge a state income tax, but it has the third highest property tax in the United States, according to national data.
+If you are a property owner in Texas, mill rates can make your property tax shoot through the proverbial roof.
+Texas may be one of only seven states not to charge a state income tax, but it has the third-highest property tax in the United States, according to national data.

 By way of comparison, the US Census Bureau reported in 2017 that the average American household pays only $2,127 per year in property tax.